Electron penetration heating in turbulent magnetic loops driven by nonrelativistic laser-plasma interaction

 The simulations were performed with the PIC code EPOCH~\cite{arber2015contemporary} using parameters relevant to the laser experiment, although the results are straightforwardly scaled to astrophysical parameters.
 The $100\mathrm{\mu m}\times 40\mathrm{\mu m}$ two-dimensional (2D) simulation domain was captured on a $4000\times 1600$ grid.
 A linearly $s$-polarized laser pulse was incident from the left boundary.
 Our main example used a peak intensity of $I_0=5.5 \times 10^{16}\mathrm{W/cm}^2$, equivalent to the normalized amplitude $a_0\equiv eE_l/(m_ec\omega_0)= 0.2$ with a wavelength $\lambda_0=2\pi c/\omega_0=1\mu m$ and $c$ the speed of light.
 The pulse was transversely infinite and had a duration of $4\,$ps.
-The plasma electron and proton densities were $n_e=n_i=0.05n_c\approx 6\times10^{19}\mathrm{cm}^{-3}$, \re{and the proton mass is $m_i=1836m_e$.
-The temperature is $T_{e,i}=10\,$eV for both species.} A periodic boundary condition was used for the lateral sides and an open condition was used for the longitudinal boundaries.
-Other details are listed in Supplemental Materials (SM)~\cite{Supplemental_Material}.
-For a spot size of $100\mathrm{\mu m}$, the pulse parameters correspond to 17.3\,TW and 69\,J, within the state-of-the-art laser capabilities~\cite{stuart2006titan,maywar2008omega,danson2015petawatt_review}.
-These laboratory conditions are analogous to an FRB with a frequency $\omega\approx 1.4\,$GHz and an intensity $I_0\approx 10^{4}\,\mathrm{W/cm}^2$ propagating through a plasma with a density $n_e\approx 1\times10^7\,\mathrm{cm}^{-3}$.
+The plasma electron and proton densities were $n_e=n_i=0.05n_c\approx 6\times10^{19}\mathrm{cm}^{-3}$, and the proton mass is $m_i=1836m_e$.
+The temperature is $T_{e,i}=10\,$eV for both species.
+A periodic boundary condition was used for the lateral sides and an open condition was used for the longitudinal boundaries.
+Other detailed parameter setup in PIC simulations can be found in Table~\ref{tbl:params} below.
+Assuming a laser pulse with a transverse spot size of $300\,\mu m$, the corresponding power of $156\,\text{TW}$ and energy of $621\,\text{J}$ are consistent with the state-of-the-art capabilities of long-pulse laser-plasma interaction facilities~\cite{stuart2006titan,maywar2008omega,danson2015petawatt_review}.